vaishali498/farmigo-connect/README.md

 Providing real-time communication between farmers and buyers Giving farmers a dashboard to track their sales and analytics

-✨ Features
+# ✨ Features
+Feature Description
-FeatureDescription📱 Responsive DesignWorks on mobile, tablet, and desktop🌤️ Weather WidgetReal-time weather for farmers (no API key needed)🔍 Search & FilterSearch products by name, filter by category and price📦 Order TrackingPlace orders and track status in real-time📊 Farmer DashboardSales analytics with charts and stats💬 Real-time ChatLive chat between buyer and seller via Socket.io🔐 AuthenticationSeparate login/register for Farmers and Buyers🚪 LogoutSecure session-based logout
+📱 Responsive DesignWorks on mobile, tablet, and desktop 🌤️ Weather WidgetReal-time weather for farmers (no API key needed)🔍 Search & FilterSearch products by name, filter by category and price
+📦 Order TrackingPlace orders and track status in real-time 📊 Farmer DashboardSales analytics with charts and stats 💬 Real-time ChatLive chat between buyer and seller via Socket.io 🔐 AuthenticationSeparate login/register for Farmers and Buyers 🚪 LogoutSecure session-based logout

-🛠️ Tech Stack:
+# 🛠️ Tech Stack:
-# Frontend
+** Frontend
-# HTML5
+** HTML5
-# CSS3 (Responsive with Media Queries)
+** CSS3 (Responsive with Media Queries)
 # JavaScript (Vanilla)
 # Socket.io Client
 # Chart.js (Dashboard charts)